Every event, every fundraiser and every brew made is powered by our wonderful network of fantastic members, and they mean the world to us.

 Looking after other members is what this member loves best.
 They are likely to be a Welfare Visitor or other caring volunteer who goes out of their way to look after the wellbeing of members – whether phoning, writing or visiting, they can always be counted on when it matters or in times of need.

-Meet our winners for 2023!
+Meet our winners for 2024!

 View previous years' award-winners.

-2023 winner
+2024 winner

-Congratulations to Marilyn Hayward from Thames and Kennet Oddfellows.
+Congratulations to Terry Rendle from Oswald Oddfellows.

-Working in the spirit of mutuality
+Working in the Spirit of Mutuality

-2023 winner
+2024 winner

-Achieving together
+Achieving Together

-2023 winners
+2024 winners

-2023 winner
+2024 winner